osohq/oso/docs/content/any/guides/data_filtering/index.md

       fallback="no" >}}

 ## Evaluation
-When Oso is evaluating data filtering methods it uses queries to fetch objects.
+When Oso is evaluating data filtering methods it uses the adapter to build queries and execute them.

-If there are multiple types involved it will make multiple queries and substitute in the results when needed.
-In the above example we are fetching Repositories, but we are basing our fetch on some information about their related Organization.
-To resolve the query Oso first fetches the relevant Organizations (based in this case on role assignments), and then uses the `Relation` definition to substitute in their ids to the query for Repositories.
-This is the main reason to use `Relation`s, they let Oso know how different classes are related so we can resolve data filtering queries.
-Relation fields also work when you are not using data filtering methods and are just using `authorize` or another method where you have an object to pass in.
-In that case the query functions are still called to get related objects so if you're using a `Relation` to a type, you must define query functions for that type.
+Relation fields also work when you are not using data filtering methods are also use the adapter to query for the related resources when you access them.

 ## Limitations